makersacademy/chitter-challenge/README.md

 - Ability to login to post and logout afterwards
 - If a users handle is mentioned in message, an email is sent to the mentioned users email
 - Replies can be added to posted messages
+- Homepage shows top ten hashtags
+- Hashtags link to page showing all messages with that hashtag

 #### Objects
 - app_controller - controls models, views, and routes